ricketytoc/tp/docs/DeveloperGuide.md

 **Value proposition**: The application streamlines the process of handling large-scale employee data.
-With rapid typing capabilities, users can efficiently input and update employee details, reducing time spent on data entry tasks.
+With rapid typing capabilities, users can efficiently input and update employee details, reducing time spent on data management tasks.

 ### User stories